jacobwood27/JWood/projects/gpt_ads/index.md

 @def title="ChatGPT Embedding Ads"

-# Why is ChatGPT Embedding Ads in its Responses?
+# Is ChatGPT Embedding Ads in its Responses?

 Something peculiar has started happening in my chats with GPT-4 - it now includes advertisements in its answers!